mkboyle/data_project/README.md

         http://www.sportsfacilities.com/Roscommon/type/[type]

-In this case [type] shouuld be replaced with the sports type facility the front end user wants e.g GAA, tennis, Golf etc.
+In this case [type] should be replaced with the sports type facility the front end user wants e.g GAA, tennis, Golf etc.
 An example of a reponse to http://www.sportsfacilities.com/Roscommon/type/gaa in JSON format would be somthing like the following:

 ```json